TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 !!! success "Deliverable"

     At the end of this tutorial section you should obtain a set of `.wav` files.
 The files should have the same name as their corresponding text in the `script.txt` file you obtained previously.
+For example:

+    ```
+    01A.wav
+    02B.wav
+    03A.wav
+    04C.wav
+    ```

 ## Gesture Generation